Indonesia signals unlikely to carry out executions for at least 16 days

 Australia's offer to pay for the costs of imprisoning its citizens for life as an alternative to execution was rejected by the Indonesian foreign office on Thursday.

-"We emphasise that this is not an issue of negotiation," spokesman Armanatha Nasir told reporters.
+"We emphasize that this is not an issue of negotiation," spokesman Armanatha Nasir told reporters.
 "This is upholding the law.
 If a country starts to negotiate law, that is a form of violation.
-So I emphasise that there is no negotiation."
+So I emphasize that there is no negotiation."

 Australian Foreign Minister Julie Bishop said she had not heard of any rejection after talks with her Indonesian counterpart Retno Marsudi.